VanshD-7657/MLProjectsDeplPractice/Readme.md

 This repository contains industry-grade, end-to-end Machine Learning & Deep Learning projects, developed with a complete workflow starting from data collection to model deployment.

-The aim of this repo is to demonstrate how real-world AI projects are built and deployed in production-ready pipelines.
+The aim of this repo is to demonstrate how real-world ML OR DL projects are built and deployed in production-ready pipelines.

 ## 📌 Repository Structure
 ```